How to Get the Most Out of a Trip to Western Australia’s Great Southern

 In town, Majuba is a polished choice for food, offering classic European dining, while Bred Co is a must-visit for exceptional sourdough from locally milled grain, baked goods and coffee.
 For something more casual by the water, Emu Point Café is a reliable local favourite for breakfast or lunch, suitable for families and offering lovely views out over the coast.

 The Gap and Natural Bridge in Torndirrup National Park is an essential Albany experience.
 The viewing platform at The Gap sits above a powerful channel carved into the granite, with a striking view of the water below.
-The experience is different from day-to-day, from hypnotic swells of waves, to buffeting rushes of sea spray on wilder weather days.
+The experience is different from day to day, from hypnotic swells of waves to buffeting rushes of sea spray on wilder weather days.
 The view is impressive year-round, but winter can be especially dramatic.

 Other natural highlights around Albany include Frenchman Bay, Misery Beach, the Blowholes, Bald Head and the beaches around Emu Point and Middleton Beach.
 Travellers will find plenty of natural beauty to linger over.

-Exploring with Children
+Exploring Albany with children

 When the weather is clear, Middleton Beach is one of the easiest family-friendly places to spend time.
 The Ellen Cove boardwalk is manageable and scenic, and the nearby playground gives younger children a place to burn off energy.
 Eyre Park is another useful playground stop for families.